KaminBanks/DataAnalystPortfolioProjects/README.md

 Data Visualization
 Power BI
+This report was built using Power BI and has several tables in the data model utilizing relationships and measures to calculate moving averages of applicable metrics.
+This report is filterable by department.
+I have implemented several such reports for various departments and use cases and have used a gateway to set up a periodic automatic refresh of the data.
 ![image](https://user-images.githubusercontent.com/68308182/209892716-f62e0f0d-9f2c-4367-b678-6519a04a643f.png)

 Excel
-This report was created using a Power BI data model joining several tables with relationships and individual pivot tables for each displayed chart.
+This report was created using a Power Pivot data model joining several tables with relationships and individual pivot tables for each displayed chart.
 I have created, maintained, and distributed several dozen excel reports with this method.
 ![image](https://user-images.githubusercontent.com/68308182/211895925-76f0c23f-c81c-4eb6-9781-cf431fc50afc.png)

 (Python) - Work in Progress - Stay Tuned